Sleepy8Knight/Boom-gate-system/README.md

 -  pytesserect is for me to refer to when making the camera plate scanner
 -  Servo is using values while simple servo uses min/max
+-  the code in time is also in camplatescanner